14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 Mandatory Lab Certification

 For a bead costing Rs 5,000 to Rs 50,000+, visual inspection alone is insufficient.
 Insist on X-ray certification from a recognised laboratory.
-X-ray imaging reveals the internal seed structure and confirms the Mukhi count from the inside -- where carving and surface modification cannot reach.
-Any seller who refuses to provide or facilitate X-ray certification for a 14 Mukhi bead should be avoided.
+X-ray imaging reveals the internal seed structure and confirms the Mukhi count from the inside, where carving and surface modification cannot reach.
+Any seller who refuses to provide or arrange X-ray certification for a 14 Mukhi bead should be avoided.

 For a comprehensive authentication guide covering all Mukhis, see our How to Identify Real Rudraksha article.